The Cryin' Shames

-The Cryin' Shames were a mid-1960s English pop/beat group, produced by Joe Meek.
+The Cryin' Shames were a mid-1960s English freakbeat group produced by Joe Meek.
 They had one UK hit single in 1966 with a cover of The Drifters' 1961 "Please Stay", written by Burt Bacharach and Bob Hilliard.

 Career

 The sextet was initially renamed from The Bumblies who were founded by George Robinson in 1963 in Liverpool, and was managed by Norman Eastwood.
 The Bumblies name came from a television programme starring Michael Bentine.
 The Bumblies comprised Charlie Crane (vocals), Joey Kneen (vocals), John Bennett (guitar), Phil Roberts (keyboards), George Robinson (bass guitar) and Charlie Gallagher (drums).